 Piercing the surface, thick islets of paint interrupt a placid color field and create vast non-linear perspective from the root to the fruit of the gesture.
 Tension is created by the juxtaposition of animated bursts of paint with the slow contemplative layering found in paintings of the Hudson River School.
 The invitation to explore this amber-like world is now extended.
 Sometimes the brush is mightier than the pen.

-Andrei Petrov's paintings are the synthesis of nature, mythological and historical references assembled into a personal interpretation that almost invariably drifts away from any clear figurative representation.
+Andrei Petrov's paintings combine nature with mythological and historical references, assembled into a personal interpretation that almost invariably drifts away from any clear figurative representation.

-Color and light are the main building blocks of an imaginary that is neither representational nor completely diverted from linking to the real world.
+Color and light are the main building blocks of an imagination neither representational nor completely diverted from links to the real world.